WRFan/jailbreak10.3.3/README.md

 	http://jailbreakme.com

 I basically got it safely sitting on my local apache server, just in case the web server goes down.
 Now, because the project is partially closed source, I had to hack edit the binary payload, which is just ridiculous.
-Please, Siguza, give us the code!
-Pleeeasse?
+We need the code, Siguza!

 So if you check: